-It seems not to matter that scientific research shows that psychodynamic therapy is at least as effective as CBT (see my original research article, The Efficacy of Psychodynamic Psychotherapy or for a popularized version, see Getting to Know Me: What's behind psychoanalysis).
+It seems not to matter that scientific research shows that psychodynamic therapy is at least as effective (see my original research article, The Efficacy of Psychodynamic Psychotherapy or for a popularized version, see Getting to Know Me: What's behind psychoanalysis).
 Advocates of “evidence-based therapy” often denigrate psychodynamic treatment (or more correctly, their own stereotypes and caricatures of it).
 When they use the term “evidence based,” it is often with an implicit wink and a nod and the unspoken message: “Manualized treatment is Science.
 Psychodynamic treatment is superstition.”

 Some explanation is in order, since this is not how things are usually portrayed in textbooks or university classrooms.
 In past decades, most psychotherapists practiced psychodynamic therapy or were strongly influenced by psychodynamic thought.
 Psychodynamic therapies aim at enhancing self-knowledge in the context of a deeply personal relationship between therapist and patient.

 Psychodynamic or psychoanalytic clinicians in the old days were not especially supportive of empirical outcome research.
 Many believed that therapy required a level of privacy that precluded independent observation.
 Many also believed that research could not measure crucial treatment benefits like self-awareness, freedom from inner constraints, or more intimate relationships.
 In contrast, academic researchers routinely conducted controlled research trials comparing manualized CBT to control groups.
 These manualized forms of CBT were therefore termed “empirically validated” (the preferred term later morphed into “empirically supported” and most recently, “evidence based”).

 No research findings ever suggested that manualized CBT was more effective than psychodynamic therapy.
 It was just more often studied in research settings.
 There is a world of difference between saying that a treatment has not been extensively researched and saying it has been scientifically discredited.
 But academic researchers routinely blurred this distinction.
 A culture developed in academic psychology that promoted a myth that research had proven manualized CBT superior.
 Some academic researchers—those with little regard for actual scientific evidence—even began saying it was "unethical" to practice psychodynamic therapy because research showed CBT was more effective.
 The only problem is that research showed nothing of the sort.